Alexander-T-Moss/Hex-Zero/README.md

 ![Hex-Zero_Render](/Images/Renders/Hex-Zero_Render_Blue.png)

 ## What Differentiates Hex-Zero From Tri-Zero + Pandora Gantry?

+These are several of the major differentiating features of HX0:

 1. *Optional* use of **M3 pins** in all possible bearing stacks (and the option to not use pins at all)
 2. Use of **KGLM-03** spherical bearings in the flying bed Z joints